Installing Mediawiki Is Much Easier Than The Instructions Suggest -- My Quick 10 Step Tutorial for Installing Mediawiki

 To install Mediawiki:

-The latest version of Mediawiki requires PHP5.
+- The latest version of Mediawiki requires PHP5.
 If you don't already have PHP5 on your server, ask your Web host to move your account to a server with PHP 5.
 If you have cPanel, you may have a feature that says Enable/Disable PHP5.
 If so, you can enable PHP5 yourself.

-Use a tool like 7-zip to unzip the compressed Mediawiki folder.
+- Use a tool like 7-zip to unzip the compressed Mediawiki folder.
 Right-click the downloaded folder and select 7-zip > Extract.
 You may have to extract it a couple of times before you see the folder.
 Once extracted, upload the contents of the folder to a new directory on your server, probably at /wiki.
 For example, my practice wiki is at http://idratherbewriting.com/wiki.

-Create a MySQL database with a username and password.
+- Create a MySQL database with a username and password.
 This may seem hard because it's probably not something you do regularly, but it's really a one minute process if you have a MySQL feature in cPanel.
 You also need to add a user to the MySQL database that you create.Watch this video tutorial from LunarPages to see how this is done in cPanel—browse to Shared Hosting Tutorials > Working with cPanel > MySQL Database Management > Creating a MySQL Database.
 Write down the database name, the user you added, and the password.

-Run the Mediawiki installer by simply going to http://yourdomain.com/wiki (or wherever you installed the Mediawiki files).
+- Run the Mediawiki installer by simply going to http://yourdomain.com/wiki (or wherever you installed the Mediawiki files).
 It should automatically bring up a configuration screen that requires a handful of field inputs (including the database information from the previous step) before telling you to click an installation link.

-Proceed through the installation wizard, entering the database information in the fields and selecting the options you want.
+- Proceed through the installation wizard, entering the database information in the fields and selecting the options you want.

-After Mediawiki installs, you will be prompted to download the Localsettings.php file and upload it to the root directory.
+- After Mediawiki installs, you will be prompted to download the Localsettings.php file and upload it to the root directory.
 The Localsettings file is a key file that you add information to in order to customize your wiki.
 For example, no doubt you'll want to customize the logo area.
 Using a tool like Notepad++, add the following code (but change the path): $wgLogo = "http://stc-suncoast.org/wiki/stclogo.gif";.
 The http path is the path for your logo, so you should have an image file uploaded there.
 Don't forget the semicolon at the end of the statement.

-After Mediawiki installs, it shows you links to user guides.
+- After Mediawiki installs, it shows you links to user guides.
 To customize your sidebar, search for Mediawiki:Sidebar (using the search box in your new wiki site).
 It will show you the page you need to modify.

 To upgrade Mediawiki, just download the latest Mediawiki files.
 Upload them to your root to overwrite the previous Mediawiki files.
 Then go to yoursitepath.com/mw-config.
 You'll be prompted to upgrade your wiki.
 As part of the upgrade process, you'll be asked to enter a key that you find your localsettings.php file.

 I'm a technical writer based in the California San Francisco Bay area.
-Topics I write about on this blog include the following technical communication topics: Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, and certificate programs.
-I'm interested in information design, API documentation, visual communication, information architecture and findability, and more.
-If you're a professional or aspiring technical writer, be sure to subscribe to email updates using the form above.
+In this blog, I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
+I'm interested in , API documentation, visual communication, information architecture and findability, and more.
+If you're a technical writer of any kind (progressional, transitioning, student), be sure to subscribe to email updates using the form above.
 You can learn more about me here.
 You can also contact me with questions.